spectrocloud/librarium/docs/docs-content/workspace/workspace.md

 tags: ["workspace"]
 ---

-Palette extends its multi-cluster management and governance capabilities by introducing **Workspaces**.
-Workspaces enable the logical grouping of clusters and namespaces to provide application or team-specific governance and visibility into workloads, cost, and usage metrics.
-For example, the application or team workload may be deployed into namespaces across clusters to achieve High Availability (HA), Disaster Recovery (DR), organization-specific placement policies, etc. Grouping such namespaces and clusters into a workspace provide central management and governance in a multi-cluster distributed environment.
+A workspaces in Palette consists of a group of clusters and namespaces and the resources scoped in those clusters and namespaces.
+Using workspaces enables you to provide application or team-specific governance and visibility into workloads, cost, and usage metrics.
+For example, the application or team workload may be deployed into namespaces across clusters to achieve High Availability (HA), Disaster Recovery (DR), or other organization-specific placement policies.
+Grouping such namespaces and clusters into a workspace provide central management and governance in a multi-cluster distributed environment.

 The following sections describe various aspects of multi-cluster management via workspaces.

 ## Namespace Management